GEORGIA NEEDS YOU!

 ABOUT THE PROGRAM

-The August 11 runoff will be the pilot phase of the program.
-We hope to recruit enough poll workers for August 11 to help us determine what changes need to be put in place prior to the November 3 general election.
-Whether you are interested in working the polls during Early Vote or Election Day, for August 11 or November 3, we encourage you to submit this form.
+The August 11 runoff was the pilot phase of the program.
+The ACLU of Georgia recruited poll workers who helped us determine what changes need to be put in place prior to the November 3 general election.
+Whether you are interested in working the polls during Early In-Person Voting or on the final day of this election season -- Tuesday, November 3, we encourage you to submit this form.

 Phase One: August 11th Runoff Election

-• The ACLU of Georgia is looking to recruit at least 500 poll workers for the August 11th runoff— specifically 400 for the state’s largest counties: Fulton, Cobb, Gwinnett, and DeKalb.
-We hope to ensure that all poll workers begin training prior to the August 11th runoff election in order to gain experience prior to serving on November 3rd.
+• The ACLU of Georgia recruit poll workers for the August 11th runoff— specifically for the state’s largest counties: Fulton, Cobb, Gwinnett, and DeKalb.
+We ensured that all poll workers began training prior to the August 11th runoff election in order to gain experience prior to serving during the Early In-Person days and/or the final day of this election season: Tuesday, November 3rd.

 Phase Two: November 3rd General Election